The Unforgettable

-The Unforgettable is a British television obituary-based documentary programme which aired on ITV.
+The Unforgettable was a British television obituary-based documentary programme which aired on ITV from 21 January 2000 to 30 May 2012.
 It gave a biographical view into the lives of some of Britain's best-remembered entertainers and actors.

 Each episode focused on the parallel private and professional life-stories of each person, which included interviews with friends, family and co-stars.
 The series also used previously unaired home recordings and personal photographs.